 One of the most painful things that a woman can experience is having the man who’s supposed to love you not love you anymore.

-What’s marriage without love?
+I mean, what’s marriage without love?

 And most times, when a man falls out of love with his wife, he doesn’t announce it.